gabriellegall/dbt_netsuite/README.md

 # Business context
-The client is a company working in the Cosmetic industry.
+The client is a company working in the cosmetic industry.
 Following a successful implementation of the ERP NetSuite, the CEO wants to construct a BI ecosystem and leverage this new data source.
 While NetSuite offers some reporting capabilities, the client is limited with NetSuite alone because :
 - Some transformations are impossible to do in NetSuite (e.g. perform several joins throughout the model).